jesusocariz/Sports-Analytics/README.md

 ## Football Penalties

-A dataset of penalties (penalties_dataset_anonymized.csv) is given and we would like to address the following questions:
+A dataset of penalties (penalties_dataset_anonymous.csv) is given and we would like to address the following questions:
 1. Are the penalty conversion rates between men and women different?
 2. Who are the best five penalty takers in the dataset?
 3. Develop a order strategy for the penalty shootouts for a team to maximize the probability of winning.
 Provide a short presentation.